-The Department of Mechanical and Aerospace Engineering offers bachelor's degrees in mechanical engineering and aeronautical and astronautical engineering, and master's and doctoral degrees in mechanical, nuclear, and aeronautical and astronautical engineering.
-The mission of the department is the education of professionals in mechanical, aerospace and nuclear engineering, the dissemination of knowledge and technology, and the development of innovative solutions to problems in these fields.
+The mission of the Department of Mechanical and Aerospace Engineering is the education of professionals in mechanical, aerospace, and nuclear engineering, the dissemination of knowledge and technology, and the development of innovative solutions to problems in these fields.

 The department’s $72.5 million building complex, the Peter L. and Clara M. Scott Laboratory, opened in 2006 and includes 14 modern classrooms and high-quality space for research laboratories.
 Departmental instructional and research activities include advanced transportation systems (automotive and aerospace), energy and environmental quality, materials and manufacturing, micro- and nanotechnology, nuclear energy, and bioengineering.
 In July 2010, the Department of Mechanical Engineering completed a merger with the Department of Aerospace Engineering.
 This recent merger caps a rich history of progress in the disciplines of mechanical, aerospace and nuclear engineering.